 One way to do this is to sort through AdWords data in Google Analytics, learning which ads are sending quality traffic (and leading to conversions) and which ads are not.
 Another great method is A/B split testing on your ads.
 To do this, create two identical advertisements with one variation.
 Whichever ad performs most successfully is the winner, meaning its variation is preferable and will give you a better customer response.

-When you are looking for information on how to improve your Google AdWords campaign, you won’t waste your precious PPC marketing budget on ineffective advertisements.
+When you are looking for information on how to improve your Google Ads campaign, you won’t waste your precious PPC marketing budget on ineffective advertisements.
 With a little trial and error, you’ll find that perfect equation of keyword and bid that gives you the most bang for your buck.

-If you’d like to learn more about how to improve your Google AdWords campaign, stay tuned for more from the 417 Marketing blog.
+If you’d like to learn more about how to improve your Google Ads campaign, stay tuned for more from the 417 Marketing blog.
 Or if you’re interested in our PPC Marketing services, give us a call at 417-889-0044 to talk about what we can do for your business.